chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > A fair point (regarding not using 'nobody gets paid' as an excuse for poor docs).
 There is the issue that accepting documentation does mean it has some need of being reviewed too though, and I find that significantly harder than reviewing code a lot of the time.
 Writing/editing/explaining is a very slow process for me.

+- Core contributor believes that accepting documentation means it needs to be reviewed.
-- Some people are better at reviewing documentation than others
+- Core contributor believes that some people are better or faster at reviewing documentation than others.
-- Reviewing documentation can be just as difficult, if not more so, than reviewing code.
+- Core contributor believes that reviewing documentation can be just as difficult, if not more so, than reviewing code.

 > Just to wallow for a second...
 I contribute to/review stuff on the compiler, attempt to keep on top of the issues, discussions, PRs on roughly 75 libraries (some of which are tiny and almost never change, some of which are purescript-dom grimacing), engage with people on Twitter, StackOverflow, Reddit, Slack, and very occasionally investigate some idea of my own.
 So unless I stop doing some of that, there's no chance I can make any meaningful steps to improving the documentation situation.

-- A core contributor is so stretched thin that it's a wonder there's any documentation in the first place.
+- A core contributor is already stretched thin with maintaining code, so asking for better documentation is too much to ask.

 > But yes, I suppose it's true - I could choose to stop doing some of that perhaps.
 But after thinking about this for a while, doing those things is more valuable to me than dealing with the documentation situation, right now at least.
 It's not that I don't care about it, it's just that I care more about being able to make stuff than I do about explaining it to everyone.
 A somewhat selfish position to be sure, but I'm trying to be honest.

-- At the end of the day, we have our own incentives.
-His incentive is to improve the language (likely to help him do better at work), not necessarily explaining to everyone.
+- The author's incentive is to improve the language to help him make better programs, not necessarily explaining the language to others.

 ### Comment